 - Failure to refrain from using the substance despite the harm it causes.
 This includes repeated use in physically dangerous situations.
 For instance, using alcohol or other drugs while operating machinery or driving a car, or having unprotected sex as a result of being under the influence.
 This also includes repeated use despite it adding to physical or psychological problems.
 For example, continued cigarette use despite having a respiratory disorder such as asthma or COPD or continued alcohol use despite it worsening depressive symptoms.

-If you identify with any of the ABC’s provided above, it may be indicative of problematic use.
+If you identify with any of the ABC’s provided above, it may be indicative that substance use Is a problem.
 A formal assessment by a licensed professional who specializes in SUD will be able to determine whether or not criteria are met for a formal SUD diagnosis.
 From there, they will be able to recommend a treatment plan to help you overcome problematic use.